Dream-like. That’s how it felt. That’s how it always felt when it happened.

 An officer pulled his father aside.
 “Sir, do you know if your boy had any abnormal interest in fire?”

 “I don’t… think so,” he replied at length.
 “Why?”
-The officer led him over to where his son lay on a stretcher, waiting to be taken to the morgue.
+The officer led him over to where his son had been found, the body now moved to an ambulance.

 “Sir, I assure you, I’ll do my best to figure out what happened to him.”
 He looked again at the boy.
 “No matter what it takes.”